kitlang/kitlang.github.io/examples.md

 }
 ~~~

+The special value `empty` can be used to initialize an explicitly empty array.

 ### Compound types

 Compound types - structs, unions, enums and abstracts - are built from existing types and share a common set of features.